Benefits of proton therapy for childhood cancer

-Most tumors in children are treated with surgery, chemotherapy and radiation.
+Most tumors in children are treated with surgery, chemotherapy and radiation therapy.
 While traditional radiation therapy with X-ray beams can be effective, it also can produce documented long-term side effects in some children, such as a decrease in bone and soft tissue growth in the treated area, hormonal deficiencies, intellectual impairment, including neuro-cognitive deficits, and secondary cancers later in life.

 The ability to precisely target tumors makes proton therapy ideal for treating childhood cancer.
 It provides accurate treatment of tumors near or within sensitive organs while limiting radiation exposure to healthy tissues, which is vital in children whose bodies are still growing and developing.
 This may reduce side effects during treatment, often allowing children to better tolerate proton therapy.
 Additionally, studies show that proton therapy can also result in fewer late effects from treatment, a major concern among physicians and families when a child – especially a very young child – is undergoing radiation treatment.
 This includes potentially fewer issues with brain development for children who have been treated for brain tumors.

 Though treatment can vary for each patient’s specific case, most children are treated daily, Monday through Friday, for five to six weeks.
 Treatment can take anywhere from 30 minutes to 1 ½ hours daily, depending on whether the child is sedated.